 Email this recipe!

-Socca - Mix and let rest in the fridge for an hour: 1 cup chickpea flour 1 cup water 2 tbsp of olive oil 1 pinch of salt 2 tsp of cumin powder 1 tbsp of fresh rosemary
+Socca - Mix and let rest in the fridge for an hour: 1 cup chickpea flour 1 cup water 2 tablespoons of olive oil 1 pinch of salt 2 teaspoons of cumin powder 1 tablespoon of fresh rosemary

 1 pinch of salt

 1 teaspoon of cornstarch